Car Diagnostics Testing & Check Engine Light Service

 - Throttle opening

 When the car diagnostic test is complete, the computer will produce any specific trouble codes for any issues that need to be corrected.
-Those codes then direct the technicians to look in a specific area for the problem.
+Those codes then direct the mechanics to look in a specific area for the problem.

-The diagnostic tools used can also scan the vehicle’s computer system for manufacturer-specific notifications and stored information about the vehicle’s history.
+The diagnostic testing tools used can also scan the vehicle’s computer system for manufacturer-specific notifications and stored information about the vehicle’s history.
 This gives us a more complete picture in order to determine exactly what should be done and be able to perform the best repair possible.

 Common Diagnostic Codes